 5. Applicants are only eligible to submit one application per year.
 Applicants should select the grant program that best suits their current position and proposal.

 The Pioneer SCA3 Translational Research Award is annually granted to independent researchers to support outstanding research proposals that aim to make significant advancements in the development of treatments and/or improvements to patient care for Spinocerebellar Ataxia Type 3 (SCA3).
 This 1-year grant provides $100,000 in direct research funding.
-Proposals may incorporate other forms of ataxia but must have a predominant focus on SCA3 preclinical, translational, or clinical research.
+Proposals must have a predominant focus on SCA3 preclinical, translational, or clinical research.

 To utilize the proposalCENTRAL online portal to submit letters of intent and applications, a user account